sakeena81/OCT2020-4WEEK/README.md

 - Employee's Department
  (Note: we were not to use anybody's real information - dummy information is perfectly fine)

- (seemed straightforward enough... but then... we needed to meet the following 7 requirements 👀)
+ (seemed straightforward enough... but then... we needed to meet the following 7👀 requirements)

 1. The project must be written in PURE JavaScript
 2. All the employee information should be displayed on the screen